-We are donating 10% of any wild horse print sales to Walk By Faith Therapeutic Riding, a legitimate non-profit group who use wild horses in their program giving hope back to the lives of children and veterans.
+We will donate a percentage of the sale of this print to Walk By Faith Therapeutic Riding, a non-profit located in northern Minnesota, who use wild horses adopted from Theodore Roosevelt National Park in their programs, providing hope to the lives of children and veterans.